greg-ogs/greg-ogs/README.md

 ## 🔍 About Me

-I have a Master of Science and specialized in pattern recognition, robotics and DevOps areas.
-Specialist in computational intelligence algorithms (Neural networks, fuzzy algorithms and evolution algorithms), optical instrumentation, embedded systems, machine vision and machine learning.
-DevOps and orchestration; GCP, AWS.
-Terraform, openTofu, Python, C++, assembly, Go and Java.
-Flask, OpenCV, Scikit, TF, Pandas, PySpark, PyTorch, Django, Pillow.
+Researcher | Platform Engineer | Algorithms Engineer

+Master of Science with expertise in embedded systems, infrastructure and software development.
+I specialize in algorithm design, optical instrumentation, pattern recognition and machine vision, applying these skills to robotics and software development.
+My proficiency extends to both cloud and local infrastructure, making me a versatile professional in infrastructure design and technical problem-solving.

+Proficiency in:

+- Python and their ML and DeepL libraries like scikit and TensorFlow.

+- C++ for embedded systems and libraries like OpenCV, TensorFlow and specific hardware drivers like Real sense cameras.

+- Linux, sh and bash scripting.

+- Laser Interferometry.

+- Control algorithms.

+- Docker and Kubernetes.

+- GCP and AWS.

+- Delta and Siemens industrial automatization.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/gregorio-alejandro-oropeza-gómez)
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/greg-ogs)